 The Government of Alberta has challenged the application of the Greenhouse Gas Pollution Pricing Act (Canada) in court on constitutional grounds and the Alberta Court of Appeal has issued a decision ruling the legislation to be unconstitutional.
-The Supreme Court of Canada is scheduled to hear appeals concerning the constitutionality of the Greenhouse Gas Pollution Pricing Act (Canada) and the outcome of such appeals is uncertain.
+The Supreme Court of Canada heard an appeal concerning the constitutionality of the Greenhouse Gas Pollution Pricing Act (Canada) in September 2020 and has not yet released its decision.
+The outcome of such appeal is uncertain.